 Linux shell <https://aaltoscicomp.github.io/linux-shell/> Python for Scientific Computing <https://aaltoscicomp.github.io/python-for-scicomp/> Data analysis workflows in Python and R <https://aaltoscicomp.github.io/data-analysis-workflows-course/>

 Data management, Reproducibility, open science

-Other relevant courses by Aalto Open Science team: https://www.aalto.fi/en/services/training-in-research-data-management-and-open-science
+Other relevant courses by Aalto Open Science team will be listed at: https://www.aalto.fi/en/services/training-in-research-data-management-and-open-science

 Other courses on scientific computing and data management

 There is a lot to learn, and it all depends on each other.
 How do you get started?

 Our training map Hands-on Scientific Computing sorts the skills you need by level and category, providing you a strategy to get started.